How to Find the Best Places to Visit for a Road Trip in Croatia

 Of course, the highlight was the Diocletian Palace.

-9. Island Day Trips from Split
+14. Take an Island Day Trip from Split

 Take a boat excursion or ferry to the nearby islands of Hvar and Brac.

-Hvar is one of the sunniest islands to visit from Split.
-Its medieval charm will have you captivated by exploring the many narrow streets, shops, and restaurants.
+Its medieval charm will have you captivated as you explore the many narrow streets, shops, and restaurants.
 A walk up to the fortress is well worth the climb, especially for the views.

 Brac is closer to Split for beaches and restaurants.

-Here you will see one of the longest fortifications in Europe, a 5.5km wall protecting a medieval town.
+Ston is the salt-producing town where you will see one of the longest fortifications in Europe, a 5.5km wall protecting a medieval town.

 If you are travelling from Split to Dubrovnik, it’s definitely worth a stop.